info@rubertpartners.com |

 FAQs

-Can we suspend “without pay” for 10 days as a penalty?
+Can we suspend an employee without pay for 10 days as a penalty?

-Yes—disciplinary suspension can be up to 14 days without pay (Art.
-39).
+Yes.
+A disciplinary suspension may be imposed for up to 14 days without pay under Article 39.

 Do we need a formal grievance system?